 As a condition for earning the master's degree, students are required to complete either a thesis, an internship, or both.
 The thesis is an in-depth, original research project conducted under the direction of a faculty mentor and evaluated by a faculty committee.
 Students who anticipate continuing their education at the doctoral level are strongly encouraged to select the thesis option.
-Policies and procedures for development of the thesis are outlined in the Department of Psychology Graduate Student Handbook.
+Policies and procedures for the development of the thesis are outlined in the Department of Psychology Graduate Student Handbook.

 Where to Start